ccqpein/ccQ-Emacs-d/README.md

 **Javascript/Typescript**

-Use [typescript-language-server](https://github.com/theia-ide/typescript-language-server) be my LSP
+Use [deno](https://deno.land/#installation) be my LSP

 **Rust**

 Use [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) be Rust LSP.
-Update/Install it by using `plugins/update-rust-analyzer.ros`
+Update/Install it by using `sbcl --load ./plugins/update-rust-analyzer-v2.lisp`.
+You need has `sbcl` and `quicklisp` installed.

 ## About ispell